conjecto/nemrod/README.md

 Installation
 ------------
-Nemrod can be installed using composer :
+Nemrod can be installed using composer.
+You first need to set the minimum stability level to "dev" in your composer.json:

+    {
+        ...
+        "minimum-stability": "dev"
+        ...
+    }

+you can then install the framework using the command:

     composer require conjecto/nemrod